-Knowledge, Technology and Innovation
+Knowledge, Technology and Innovation Group

 Knowledge, technology, and innovation are central to global and local transformations.
 Our critical engagement with socio-technical innovations creates space for understanding and possible reshaping the production, exchange, integration, and use of scientific and other knowledge.
-This chair group is led by Anita Hardon.
+This chair group is led by chairholder Anita Hardon.

 Research